Bob Morgan, Chair

 Her hobbies include reading, walking and volunteering to serve the community/church.

 Mr. Morris began serving on the OWASA Board on July 5, 2017 as a Chapel Hill appointee.
+He serves on the Board's Community Engagement Committee and Natural Resources and Technical Systems Committee.

 He served as Director of the NC Division of Water Resources from 1980 until retirement in 2008 and since has been a water resources consultant.
 He has resided in Chapel Hill since 1959.